Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 WhileMacbeth concentrates on Macbeth’s growing guilty conscience and his gradual deterioration to insanity, Animal Farm offers no insight into Napoleon’s stream of consciousness.
 Instead, George Orwell focuses on the pain and suffering of the animals under Napoleon’s reign.
 This highlights Shakespeare’s desire to focus on the inner conflict of a man, whereas Orwell depicted the repercussions of a totalitarian regime on those under its ruling.

-There is definitely more to be shared about Reading and Comparing.
+There is definitely more share about Reading and Comparing.
 So keep your eyes out for upcoming videos and blog posts!